EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-and-managing-read-only-domain-controllers.md

     $env:LOGONSERVER
     ````

-    > This will return \\\\VN1-SRV7, because the password of Ada is not not present on VN1-SRV3.
+    > This will return \\\\VN1-SRV5, because the password of Ida is not not present on VN1-SRV3.

 1. Sign out.